dancespiele/yew_styles/README.md

 * Documentation in the component showing an example of using it and small description of each prop
 * Create a component page in `/crate/src/page` with the same structure than the rest of the components

+## Do you like Yew Styles?
+* If you like Yew Styles, help us supporting the project with [Github Sponsors](https://github.com/sponsors/dancespiele)!

 ## Code of Conduct
 Please check our [code of conduct](CODE_OF_CONDUCT.md)